jeremyButtler/freezeTB/README.md

 ### Windows Minimap2 (from source)

-I include a minimap2.exe compiled binary in winBin.
+I include a minimap2.exe compiled binary in the `windows` folder.
 So, you do not need this.
 However, here are the steps if you want a more recent version of minimap2.
-If your computer's CPU is an ARM CPU, such as a snap dragon CPU, you will need to compile minimap2 from source.
+If your computer's CPU is an ARM CPU, such as a snap dragon CPU, you will need to compile minimap2 from source using the `-neon=1` and `-aarch64=1` flags (assuming minigw has an ARM release).

 First install Cygwin using the setup-x86_64.exe (is a link):